 Report incidents immediately

 If you get into an accident, report it to the rental car company ASAP.
-Note that no car rental company will cover any damage associated with crossing rivers.
+Note that car rental agencies will never cover any damage associated with crossing rivers.

 Don’t smoke in your rental car